 Writing and Being: Embracing Your Life Through Creative Journaling – Heal your past, claim your present and transform your future by G. Lynn Nelson.
 Here comes my book review now!

-Once I decided I want to read more about the craft of keeping a journal I browsed through all (?) the books on the subject at Amazon before I picked one, just one for now.
+Once I decided I wanted to read more about the craft of keeping a journal I browsed through all (?) of the books on the subject at Amazon before I picked one, just one for now.
 It’s called Writing and Being: Embracing Your Life Through Creative Journaling and it’s written by a guy named G. Lynn Nelson.
-He is a author and academic writing teacher that has been journaling, like me, for most of his life.
+He is an author and academic writing teacher that has been journaling, like me, for most of his life.
 He asks of all his students to start writing a daily journal and keep writing no matter what.
 He says that we need to find our own language and words, because it is important for our personal development, thinking and creativity.
-We have been taught how to write in school so we know how to use the traditional “critical, left-brained, technical writing”, but we also need to find how to express emotions and our soul on paper!
-I absolutely agree with him on this though I haven’t thought about it in these terms before.

-There is so much to learn and know, how can we ever think we’re fully learned?
-We can never have to much information on subjects that we love and practices we want to pursue.
-I do love writing with a passion and have done so since my childhood.
-I can’t imagine I’ll ever stop writing… I’ve had an ongoing diary for 21 years now and never stopped (!) even though I don’t write daily.
+There is so much to learn and get to know, how can we ever think we’re fully educated?
+We can never have too much information on subjects that we are interested in or in any practices we want to pursue.
+For me, I do love writing with a passion and have done so since my childhood.
+I can’t imagine I’ll ever stop writing.
+I’ve had an ongoing diary for 21 years now and never stopped (!) even though I don’t write daily.
 You might call me a writing addict but after reading this book (and many articles on the subject) I know it’s one of the best addictions one can have!
-Write write write everyone!

 Plus, this book “explains the biology behind the powerful experience of journaling by laying out recent discoveries about the human brain, showing how journaling can heal psychological and spiritual wounds” just like meditation can and that is just plain cool!

-Finally a quote from Writing and Being:
+Finally a quote from the journaling book Writing and Being:

 Let us not, you and I, be paralyzed by the sometimes madness of the world.
 Let us follow our writing and our being inward to that quiet place within ourselves and let us be centered there.